Justin Hammer: Fictional character biography

 With help from the supervillain Force, Hammer next hijacked yachts to smuggle opium into the United States.
 They battled Iron Man and were defeated.
 When Stark lost his company to Obadiah Stane, Hammer left the destitute Stark to his own devices while continuing with his own enterprises.
-When Stark recovered and re-entered the business world with Stark Enterprises, Hammer sent the Adap-Tor (a robotic attack drone disguised as a helicopter) to attack the new company as a way of "welcoming" Stark back.
+Stark later recovered and re-entered the business world with Stark Enterprises so Hammer sent the Adap-Tor (a robotic attack drone disguised as a helicopter) to attack the company as a way of "welcoming" Stark back.
+Hammer also utilized Mandroids.

-For a time, Hammer frequently hired the villain group known as the Death Squad in an attempt to kill both Tony Stark and Iron Man, but fired the group after they constantly failed.
+For a time, Hammer frequently hired the villain group, the Death Squad, in an attempt to kill both Stark and Iron Man, but fired the group after constant failures.

-When Force later attempted to go straight, Hammer sent Beetle, Blacklash, and Blizzard II to retrieve Force, but they were defeated by Force with help from Iron Man and Jim Rhodes.
+When Force later attempted to go straight, Hammer sent the Beetle, Blacklash, and Blizzard II to retrieve Force, but they were defeated by Force with help from Iron Man and Jim Rhodes.

-During the "Armor Wars" storyline, Hammer had Tony Stark's Iron Man technology stolen by Spymaster and sold it to a number of superhumans who wore powered armor (including Stilt-Man, the Raiders, the Mauler, Beetle, Crimson Dynamo and the Titanium Man).
-Iron Man set about to disable the Stark-based technology in the suits in question, going so far as to also disable sanctioned technology in the armor of S.H.I.E.L.D.'S Mandroids and the Vault's Guardsmen, leading him into conflict with The Captain and his fellow Avengers.
+During the "Armor Wars" storyline, Hammer had Iron Man's technology stolen by Spymaster and sold it to a number of superhumans who wore powered armor, including Stilt-Man, the Raiders, the Mauler, Beetle, the Crimson Dynamo and the Titanium Man.
+Iron Man set about to disable the Stark-based technology in the suits in question, going so far as to also disable sanctioned technology in the armor of S.H.I.E.L.D.'s Mandroids and the Vault's Guardsmen, leading him into conflict with Captain America and the Avengers.

-Hammer later sent the Rhino (who Hammer once provided a removable version of his armor to) to break Blizzard out of prison.
+Hammer later sent the Rhino (who Hammer once provided a removable version of the Rhino armor to) to break Blizzard out of prison.
 He sent his "B-Team" (Blacklash, Blizzard, and Boomerang) to battle Ghost and Iron Man.